-The CMC Heart & Hands Scholarship is presented annually to two students, one in middle school and one in high school, in New Hampshire’s Catholic Schools.
-The scholarship seeks to recognize students who are committed to the needs of others through leadership and service.
+The CMC Heart & Hands Scholarship is presented annually to two students in New Hampshire Catholic Schools, one in middle school and one in high school.
+The scholarship recognizes students who are committed to the needs of others through leadership and service and who have made a significant contribution or impact in their community.

-Click here for more information about the CMC Heart & Hands Scholarships
+Learn more about the CMC Heart & Hands Scholarships